-Under the test rules (no 17), trailer is stronger when within a length.
-Set "trap" at windward mark.
+With no rule 17 (proper course limitation), the trailer is stronger when within a length, so it is worth it for the leader to try to grow that lead by setting a "trap" at windward mark.
 Slow so trailer is close astern when entering zone, then go head to wind (forcing trailer to overlap you to windward).
 Stop the race.
 Try to build the gap between the boats.